mohandeepak/allane-leasing-app/README.md

 but user tries to create a contract with new values for customer and vehicle object then by default its a violation of foreign key constraint.

+**Possible refactoring**

+The getter,setter methods and constructors of the model classes can be replaced by appopriate annotation supported by lambok library like @Getter, @Setter, @AllArgsConstructor,@NoArgsConstructor, etc.
+Although it is a good idea to use them as it promotes better readability by reducing boilerplate code

+I chose not to for this project because of the below reasons:

+**1) Enormous coupling**
+Business Logic is forced to depend on Lombok which isn't ideal as it is a good practise to keep components as independent as possible.

+**2) Liberty of design**
+Since, I had the liberty to design from scratch I chose this approach, wouldn't fret much for an already existing codebase.

+3) I didn't have to spend time writing the entire boiler plate code as IntelliJ can generate getters, setters and cosntructors in just 2 clicks.

 **Overview of the Task:**